 The Board is responsible for: preparing policies for consideration by the ADC, implementing the decisions of governance bodies, spending funds in accordance with the annual budget, interpreting the AMAPCEO Constitution, and managing the bargaining process for the OPS unit and, generally, for exercising authority not specifically assigned to the Delegates, to whom the Board is accountable for its actions.

-The Vice-President is a member of the Executive, Board, and ADC; shares some of the leadership responsibilities of the President; fulfills the duties of the President when that officer is temporarily absent or unable to perform the duties of the office; and assumes other responsibilities as assigned by the ADC, Board, Executive and/or President/CEO.
+The Vice-President is a member of the Executive, Board, and ADC; shares some of the leadership responsibilities of the President/CEO; fulfills the duties of the President/CEO as designated, or when that officer is temporarily absent or unable to perform their duties; and assumes other responsibilities as assigned by the ADC, Board, Executive and/or President/CEO.
 The VP sits as a member of ACERC (OPS) and of late has been designee for the Multi Bargaining Agents forum (MBA), and led education and equity initiatives, as well as employee relations committee standardization efforts.

-The Treasurer is a member of the Executive, Board, and the ADC, is chief financial officer of the Union, responsible for care and custody of AMAPCEO funds and assets, as well as for maintaining accurate records of the accounts and financial transactions.
+The Treasurer is a member of the Executive, Board, and the ADC, is Chief Financial Officer of the Union, responsible for care and custody of AMAPCEO funds and assets, as well as for maintaining accurate records of the accounts and financial transactions.
 The Treasurer is responsible for leading the Board in the drafting the annual budget, is an advisor to the Audit Committee and sits as Chair of the cyclical Finance Committee when in session.

-The Secretary is a member of the Executive, Board, and ADC, functions as the corporate secretary, is responsible for ensuring proper notice is given for meetings and that minutes are recorded for meetings of all three central governing bodies.
-Also has the responsibility to oversee the registry of members.
+The Secretary is a member of the Executive, Board, and ADC, functions as the corporate secretary, is responsible for ensuring proper notice is given for meetings and that minutes and decisions are recorded for meetings of all governing bodies.
+Has the symbolic responsibility to oversee the registry of members.
 Is responsible for record keeping of incoming correspondence and formal outgoing communications.
 In conjunction with the President/CEO sets agendas for all governing bodies.
 Sits as an ex-officio liaison to the Resolutions Committee.

 The Chair of the Board is duly elected on an annual basis from among their non-Executive District Director peers to officiate at Board meetings and to provide a District element as a fifth member of the Executive Committee.
-In addition to presiding at Board meetings, the Board Chair assumes other responsibilities that may be assigned from time to time by the Board or the Executive.
+The Board Chair also assumes other responsibilities that may be assigned from time to time by the Board, Executive or President/CEO.